narner/MyWebsite/content/notes/Some-Thoughts-on-Interfaces - October 24th, 2021.md

 Phones, tablets, and computers carry ever more powerful sensors that are capable of gathering rich streams of data about the world.
 Cameras, microphones, GPS sensors, accelerometers, gyroscopes, magnetometers, LiDAR, radar.
 All of these things can be used to provide context for how a user is interacting with the software that’s running on that device.

 These devices are also becoming capable of running more powerful ML models locally; without having to connect to a cloud server that’s running the model and the increased latency that it introduces.
 These models can be trained on the rich data streams from a device’s sensors, and be used to determine how a user is interacting with their device and the software applications running on it.
-Depending on the context, on-device ML models could be used to adjust the software interface according to the needs of the person using itl.
+Depending on the context, on-device ML models could be used to adjust the software interface according to the needs of the person using it.

-This allows for interfaces to become more dynamic; adapting to individual users’ preferences and behavior over time, rather than remaining static and uniform.
+This allows for interfaces to become more dynamic, adapting to individual users’ preferences and behavior over time, rather than remaining static and uniform.
 As users learn to use the software, the software learns how they use it, and can adapt itself accordingly.
 The reasons for these adaptations should be transparent to the user - they should always be able to see how their actions influenced the software’s behavior and responses to them, and easily reverse them should they choose.

-Similarly, this type of local-based machine learning may be able to assist users with acquiring domain - specific knowledge the longer they use their software.